bentoml/BentoML/docs/source/concepts.rst

 found under the directory that contains all the metadata about this bundle and how it can be used for inference workload.

-BentoML bundle can be think of as a docker container image or a software binary for machine learning model serving.
+BentoML bundle can be thought of as a docker container image or a software binary for machine learning model serving.
 The BentoML bundle can be generated at each of your training job, and then easily stored and distributed for CI testing and deployment in production.